pycroscopy/pycroscopy/docs/Data_Format.md

     * If the same voltage sweep were performed twice at each location, the data would be represented as N x 2 P. The data is still saved as a long (2*P) 1D array at each location.
 The number of spectroscopic dimensions would change from just ['Voltage'] to ['Voltage', 'Cycle'] where the second spectroscopic dimension would account for repetitions of this bias sweep.
         * __The spectroscopic data would be stored as it would be recorded as volt_0-cycle_0, volt_1-cycle_0..... volt_P-1-cycle_0, volt_0-cycle_1.....volt_P-1-cycle-1.
 Just like the positions__
     * Now, if the bias was swept thrice from -1 to +1V and then thrice again from -2 to 2V, the data bacomes N x 2 * 3 P. The data now has two position dimensions (X, Y) and three spectrosocpic dimensions ['Voltage', 'Cycle', 'Step'].
 The data is still saved as a (P * 2 * 3) 1D array at each location.

+* A collection of `k` chosen spectra would also be considered `main` datasets since the data is still structured as `[instance, features]`.
+Some examples include:
+   * the cluster centers obtained from a clustering algorithm like `k-Means clustering`.
+   * The abundance maps obtained from decomposition algorithms like `Singular Value Decomposition (SVD)` or `Non-negetive matrix factorization (NMF)`

 #### Compound Datasets:
 pycroscopy actually uses compound datasets a lot more frequently than one would think.
 The need and utility of compound datasets are best described with examples: